DomenicoColandrea86/Chat-Box/README.md

-# AppChat Demo - a realtime chatroom application using node.js, express.js, socket.io and AngularJS
+# Chat-Box - a realtime chatroom application using node.js, express.js, socket.io and AngularJS

 ## Libraries used
 ### Backend